Liverpool fixtures 2022-23: Full Premier League schedule released, key dates & ticket details | Goal.com

 Liverpool fixtures 2022-23: Full Premier League schedule released, key dates & ticket details

-Liverpool will kick off the 2022-23 Premier League season with an away clash against Fulham.
+Liverpool will kick off the 2022-23 Premier League season with an away clash against Fulham, marking the fourth successive campaign they have begun by facing a newly-promoted side.

 Jurgen Klopp's side will then take on Crystal Palace at home before facing off against Manchester United at Old Trafford.